 English and/or Drama preferred at Higher/A Level or equivalent.
 English required and Maths preferred at S/Int2/N5/GCSE level.

 Access to Humanities /Arts / Social Sciences considered.
 We welcome applications from mature students with relevant qualifications and /or experience.

 Advanced entry into Year 2 - HNC/D relevant HN programmes will be considered with B/CB in the graded units.
 Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
 A Level: BBB in relevant subjects.
 Advanced entry candidates meeting the entry criteria will be required to attend an interview as part of the selection process.

 You may use your studies as a basis for professional practice within theatre and allied industries, using the specialisms as a stepping stone to: playwriting; directing; producing; screen industries; further training in acting; theatre in/within the community; contemporary performance practice; arts journalism; professions requiring skills in communication and creativity; drama teaching; and postgraduate study.

-BA (Hons) Drama and Performance
+Katie Innes, BA (Hons) Drama and Performance